Murroe Memorial Cross: History

 This monument was carved by William Gaffney, a stonemason from County Waterford, who also carved the Irish cross at Lourdes.

-The cross was unveiled by the Archbishop of Cashel, Dr Harty, on 27 May 1923.
+The cross was unveiled by the Archbishop of Cashel, Dr John Harty, on 27 May 1923.
+This makes it one of the earliest, if not possible the earliest, public memorial in Ireland to commemorate those who fought in the Irish War of Independence.
+It was unveiled less than two years after hostilities ceased with the Truce of 11 July 1921, and only three days after Frank Aiken ordered Anti-Treaty forces to "dump their arms", effectively bringing to and end the subsequent Irish Civil War.
+The commissioning, funding, installation and unveiling of the monument by locals, when set against the background of the then ongoing Civil War and the dire economic and political circumstances facing the community, makes its achievement all the more impressive.

 It was built to commemorate the men of the east Limerick and Mid Limerick brigades of the Irish Republican Army (IRA) who lost their lives in the War of Independence.
 Thousands of people from both County Limerick and County Tipperary attended the unveiling of the monument.
 In his speech (at the unveiling) the Archbishop said that this monument was not only a symbol of sacrifice and brotherhood but it was also a promise of resurrection.

 Features

 This is a freestanding monument that comprises a limestone ashlar Celtic cross on a tapered base.
-The base is adorned with inscribed limestone plaques and the monument has a great amount of figurative as well as Celtic strap work detailing.It stands at the crossroads in the centre of the village on a high mound.
-It is 250cm in height and the width at the base is 90cm.
+The base is adorned with inscribed limestone plaques and the monument has a great amount of figurative as well as Celtic strap work detailing.
+It stands at the crossroads in the centre of the village on a high mound.
+It is 250 cm in height and the width at the base is 90 cm.